ietf-wg-alto/draft-ietf-alto-path-vector/examples.md

 ## Example: Information Resource Directory {#example-ird}

-To give a comprehensive example of the Path Vector extension, we consider the network in {{fig-pe}}.
-The example ALTO server provides the following information resources:
+To give a comprehensive example of the extension defined in this document, we consider the network in {{fig-pe}}.
+Assume that the ALTO server provides the following information resources:

 - `my-default-networkmap`: A Network Map resource which contains the PIDs in the network.